Robust Training of Social Media Image Classification Models for Rapid Disaster Response

 \subsection{Data Split}

-Before consolidating the datasets, each dataset has been divided into train, dev, and test sets with 70:10:20 ratio, respectively.
+Before consolidating the datasets, each dataset has been divided into training (train), development (dev), and test sets with 70:10:20 ratio, respectively.
 The purpose was threefold: {\em (i)}~train and evaluate individual datasets on each task, {\em (ii)}~have a close-to-equal distribution from each dataset into the final consolidated dataset, and {\em (iii)}~provide the research community an opportunity to use the splits independently.
-After data split, duplicate images are identified across sets and move them into the training set to create a non-overlapping test set.
+After data split, duplicate images are identified across sets and moved into the training set to create a non-overlapping test set.